 The three types of consequences included in dog bite laws are:

-- The civil law requires that the pet owner be punished by paying money, and providing compensation to the victim’s injuries;
+- Civil law requires that the pet owner be punished by paying money and providing compensation for the victim’s injuries.

-- The criminal law enforces punished on the owner in some form (very rare);
+- Criminal law enforces punishment on the owner in some form (very rare).

-- The administrative law enforces the punishment against the dog itself.
+- Administrative law enforces the punishment against the dog itself.